Motivation Theories: Herzberg, McClelland and Vroom (Cambridge (CIE) A Level Business): Revision Note

 When employees are given opportunities to learn new skills and advance in their careers, they are motivated to continue working for the business

-Provide challenging work which requires problem-solving.
+Provide challenging work that requires problem-solving.

 When employees are given challenging work that allows them to use their skills and abilities, they are motivated to continue performing well